Mrudul-Jambhulkar/-RISCV-Processor/README.md

 # RISC-V Processor Design 🚀

 ## Overview 🌟
 This repository contains the implementation of **RISC-V Processor** ,  course project for **EE705 : VLSI Design Lab (Spring 2025, IIT Bombay)** .
 This project demonstrates a **System-on-Chip (SoC)** built around a RISC-V processor, implemented in Verilog and validated using Xilinx Vivado.
-The design integrates a RISC-V core, AXI4-Lite to AXI4 converter, interrupt controller, and peripherals such as UART, SPI, and GPIO.
+The design integrates a RISC-V core, AXI4-Lite to AXI4 converter, interrupt controller, and peripherals - UART, Timer, SPI, and GPIO.

 ## Key Features ✨